VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Although the majority of chemicals in beauty products and cosmetics present limited or absolutely no risk, several have been linked with serious medical problems, including neurological harm and cancer.
-Cosmetic chemicals gain entry to the body through the skin and inhalation, and pose similar risks as food chemicals, per this site.
+Though many chemicals in beauty products and cosmetics present very little or zero risk, several have been linked to severe health conditions, including cancer, and neurological harm.
+Chemicals in cosmetics can enter a person's body through the skin and inhalation, and lead to similar risks as food chemicals, per this site.

-Chemicals linked to cancer are found in food, water, and lots of other ordinary products.
-Yet, no area of consumer products is subject to less government inspection than cosmetics, including Vitamin E Cream.
-While most of the contaminants and chemicals in cosmetics probably pose very little risk, subjection to a few has been linked to major health problems, such as cancer.
+Chemicals and contaminants associated with cancer are found in water, food, and a lot of other ordinary goods.
+Still, no sector of consumer goods is subject to less government management than cosmetics, including Vitamin E Cream.
+While most of the contaminants and chemicals in cosmetics probably pose very little risk, subjection to some has been associated with significant health conditions, such as cancer.